Op27/UNJobs-Selective-Extractor/README.md

     ```bash
     python main.py
     ```
 2. When prompted, enter your criteria for job listings (e.g., name of target country or URL).
+For example, you can respond like the following:
+    ```bash
+    🌐  Enter the country name or the full URL for job listing -> Ukraine
+    ```
 3. You will be asked if you want to use the default keywords for filtering jobs or enter your own.
 The default keywords are [Data, data, Information, information, analysis, Analysis, Engineer, Developer, GIS, Geographic].
    - If you choose to enter your customized keywords, follow the prompt to input your custom keywords separated by commas.
 For example, you can respond like the following:
         ```bash